git pull command is used to fetch the latest changes from a remote repository and automatically merge them into the current local branch..

 git pull origin main

-? git pull
+origin).main).git pull ? git pull

-) and the tracking branch (e.g. main
+origin) and the tracking branch (e.g. main or master).

 git pull <remote-name>

-remote using the currently checked-out branch.
+git pull originorigin remote using the currently checked-out branch.

 git pull <remote-name> <branch-name>